The name of the Club shall be the “Land Rover Series 2 Club”, hereinafter referred to as “the Club”.

 24.3 Every member of the Club undertakes to contribute to the assets of the Club in the event of the same being wound up while they are a member (or within one year after they cease to be a member) for the payment of debts and liabilities of the Club contracted or incurred before they ceased to become a member, and of the costs, charges and expenses of winding up, the sum of one pound (£1 GBP) or such higher amount as an individual member agrees to contribute so that the total of all members’ contributions aggregated together will not be less than one pound (£1 GBP) per member.

-updated 4th August 2016 at the AGM
+updated 4th August 2016 after the AGM